COS301-SE-2024/WorkWise-Central/docs/demo4/businessDocs/functionalRequirements.md

 - The system must allow a user to log in to an existing account.
    - The system must allow a user to log in using their username and password.

-## Communication and Notification Subsystem
-#### Push Notifications
-- All users of the system should receive push notifications regarding any important changes in the system that involve them.
-- Users should receive notifications when they are added to a job.
-- Users should receive notifications when the status of a job they have access to changes.
-- Users with appropriate permissions should receive notifications about any inventory that needs to be ordered.
-- The system should allow each user to change their notification settings.
-- Users with permission should receive notifications about any client feedback after the job has been completed.

-#### SMS Notifications
-- Clients of the company must receive an SMS when an employee is on their way to complete a job.

-#### Emails
-- The system should email clients when an employee is on their way to complete a job.
-- The system should have the option to automatically email an invoice to a client.
-- The system should email clients with a link to be able to fill in a feedback form.
-- The settings for emails must be changeable.

-## Analytics Subsystem
-- The system should be able to generate analytics:
-   - The system must generate analytics about the inventory system.
-   - The system must generate analytics about the clients of the business.
-The system should include any client feedback.
-   - The system must generate analytics about the employees of the business.
-     - The system should provide these reports to the users based on their role in the company.
-     - If there is no one under a particular employee, the system should only show a report of the user's own performance.
-     - If there is someone working under the user, then the system should show analytics for everyone and everything under that user.
-- The system must be able to automatically generate a report of those analytics.

-## Feedback Subsystem
-- This system is intended to gather feedback from clients.
-- The system must provide a feedback form for each client for each job that has been completed.

 </div>